 Our ensemble for beginners.
-Classes take place on Thursday afternoons from 4:45 – 5:45pm.
 Students learn to play their instruments all together in one large ensemble.
 Multiple UNC students are Teacher Assistants, helping each elementary student to succeed.
-This class is primarily 4th and 5th grade students, but we will consider allowing older students to join if they are interested.
+This class is primarily 4th and 5th grade students, but students in other grades are welcome to join if they are interested.
 Please contact Dr. Fulcher for additional class and registration information.

 Our ensemble for students with roughly one year of experience.
-Students receive a twenty-minute small group lesson (2-3 students) each week, scheduled between 4:30 – 5:45pm.
+Students receive a twenty-minute small group lesson (2-3 students) each week.
 These lessons are taught by UNC music students.
-Then we have large ensemble rehearsal from 5:45 – 6:30pm.
+Then we also have large ensemble rehearsal.
 UNC students are ensemble Teacher Assistants.
-This class is primarily for students who have completed a year in our Largo Ensemble (5th and 6th graders), but any student with a year of experience may contact us to discuss joining.
+This class is primarily for students who have completed a year in our Largo Ensemble, but any student with a year of playing experience may contact us to discuss joining.
 Please contact Dr. Fulcher for additional class and registration information.

 Largo & Adagio Tuition: $75 per semester ($150 for the full school year).